zwiebert/tronferno-fhem/README.md

 ## Usage

 ### Fernotron for SIGNALduino

+Please read the [english module help text](doc/sduino_fernotron.pod) for more information.

 * If SIGNALduino is already in use, all you need to do is install this module and define your devices.
 The input device scanFerno will be auto-created if Fernotron transmissios are received.